 NOTE: Boy scouts are allowed to sign up for this workshop, but please note that this workshop does not meet the requirements of the boy scout merit badge due to slight differences in the activities and topics covered.

 We offer 3 Youth Workshops and occasionally 1 Girl Scout Workshop each semester (Fall and Spring).
 Please register as soon as possible so we can prepare as best as possible.
-The dates for the spring semester.
-September 14, October 6, November 2 and December 7.
-Sign up for workshops using the form below.
+This year is especially difficult so we will only be hosting 1 Youth Workshop.
+The date for the spring semester.
+April 21st.
 Participants must register AT LEAST 2 weeks prior to the workshop in order to be considered for the REACTOR TOUR!

 Upcoming Workshop Information